-Our Board of Directors adopted Corporate Governance Guidelines, which are available on our website at https://investors.bnl.broadstone.com.
-These guidelines, which evidence the Company's ongoing commitment to high standards of corporate conduct and compliance, are designed to assist the Board of Directors in understanding and effectively implementing its functions.
-The guidelines provide a framework for the Company's system of corporate governance and address specific issues pertaining to the Company's governance, including the composition of the Board of Directors, director compensation, management compensation and performance evaluations, and commitment to diversity and inclusion.
+Our Board of Directors adopted the Guidelines, which are available on our website at https://investors.bnl.broadstone.com.
+The Guidelines, which evidence the Company's ongoing commitment to high standards of corporate conduct and compliance, are designed to assist the Board of Directors in understanding and effectively implementing its functions.
+The Guidelines provide a framework for the Company's system of corporate governance and address specific issues pertaining to the Company's governance, including the composition of the Board of Directors, director compensation, management compensation and performance evaluations, and commitment to diversity and inclusion.